Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 1. Install:  pg and knex and add to package.json.
 You can do this in one step from the command line `npm install -S pg knex `

 1. Confirm with the pgAdmin client that you have a studentmanagement database with a student table containing records.
-You can populate this database by importing the students.csv file form `/Libs/Part4-1`
+If setting up your own environment, you can populate this database by importing the students.csv file from `/Libs/Part4-1`

-1. Create a `knexfile.js` that uses the `config.json` file.
+1. Use knex CLI tool to create a `knexfile.js` that uses the `config.json` file.
 First use this command:
 ```knex init```

 1. View the contents and note how you can setup connections for different environments.